syedsareem/cat-classifier-or-cat-classifier-aws/docs/s3_config.md

 ---

+### Event Notifications

+The bucket is configured to trigger a Lambda function whenever a new object is uploaded.

+## Trigger Details:
+1. Event Type: s3:ObjectCreated:Put
+2. Trigger Target: CatClassifierFunction (AWS Lambda)

+---

 ## CORS Configuration

 To allow secure cross-origin requests (e.g., from a browser-based front end), the following CORS policy is applied to the bucket: